Environmental Writing

 Instructor: Varies

 The Kittredge Distinguished Visiting Writer in the Environmental Studies Program brings an outstanding writer to teach a semester-long graduate writing course in Environmental Studies each spring semester.
+See the list of our current and past visiting writers.

-Environmental Writing Institute
+Environmental Writing Opportunities

 Camas: The Nature of the West, Environmental Literary Magazine